Wabanaki Confederacy: Early contact period (1497–1680s)

 Small-scale confederacies in and around what would become the Wabanaki Confederacy were common at the time of post-Viking European contact.
 The earliest known confederacy was the Mawooshen Confederacy located within the historic Eastern Penobscot cultural region.
 Its capital, Kadesquit, located around modern Bangor, Maine, would play a significant role as a political hub—for the future Wabanaki Confederacy, for example.

 In 1500, Portuguese explorer Gaspar Corte-Real reached Wabanaki lands.
 He captured and enslaved at least 57 people from modern-day Newfoundland and Nova Scotia, selling them in Europe to help finance his trip.
 The rich fishing waters full of cod in and around the Gulf of Saint Lawrence attracted many Europeans to this area.
-By 1504 French Bretons were fishing off the coast of Nova Scotia.
+By 1504, French Bretons were fishing off the coast of Nova Scotia.
 Norman fishermen began to arrive around 1507, and they too would start kidnapping people from the surrounding land.
 This would hurt relations with some tribes.
 But the fishermen also started slowly introducing European trade goods to the Wabanaki, returning to Europe with North American trade goods.

 After the establishment of the Treaty of Tordesillas by which Catholic Europe established spheres of influence for exploration, Portuguese explorers commonly believed that Newfoundland and Wabanaki lands were on the Portuguese side of the Inter caetera, entitling them to the land.
 Portuguese explorer João Álvares Fagundes attempted to establish the first European colony in Wabanaki lands in 1525.
 He brought families totaling almost 200 people, mostly from the Azores, and founded a fishing settlement in Cape Breton, within Mi'kmaq territory.
 The settlement lasted at least until 1570, as fishing ships brought news of them back to Europe.
 The fate of the settlement is unknown, but the people would have interacted with the local Mi'kmaq.

 Throughout the 1500s, Wabanaki people encountered many European fishermen along with explorers looking for the Northwest Passage.
 They were at risk of being captured and enslaved.
 For instance, Portuguese explorer Estevan Gomez reached Wabanaki lands in 1525, kidnapping a few dozen people and taking them back to Spain, where he was forced to release them.
 The Crown did not arrange their passage back.

-Italian explorer, Giovanni da Verrazano also reached Wabanaki lands.
-He was documented about 1525 as capturing a native boy to bring back to France, whom he was sailing for.
+Italian explorer Giovanni da Verrazzano also reached Wabanaki lands.
+He was documented capturing a native boy to bring back to France around 1525.
 Around 1534 French explorer Jacques Cartier would explore the Gulf of Saint Lawrence and traded with Mi'kmaq people living in Chaleur Bay.
 He encountered people now known as St. Lawrence Iroquoians on the Gaspé Bay.
 These are now believed to have been independent of the Five Nations of Iroquois that developed the Iroquois League further south.
 By the early 1600s, the St. Lawrence Iroquoian villages were abandoned.
 Historians now believe they may have been defeated by the Mohawk in competition over hunting.
 They may also have been defeated by Algonquins from further east in the St. Lawrence Valley.